top of page

 A Weather System That Wouldn’t Let Up

-Beginning in early April, a powerful weather system began developing over the southern plains, fueled by moisture from the Gulf of America, unseasonably warm temperatures, and a highly unstable atmosphere.
-The National Weather Service (NWS) quickly flagged the system as dangerous, forecasting not only thunderstorms and tornadoes but also widespread and potentially historic flash flooding.
-They weren’t wrong.
+Beginning in early April, a powerful weather system began developing over the southern plains.
+It was fueled by moisture from the Gulf of America, unseasonably warm temperatures, and a highly unstable atmosphere.
+The National Weather Service (NWS) quickly flagged it as dangerous.
+They forecasted thunderstorms, tornadoes, and widespread, potentially historic flash flooding.
+Unfortunately, their warnings were spot on.

-Over the course of several days, the storm system parked itself over parts of Arkansas, Kentucky, Missouri, Tennessee, and West Virginia, unleashing torrential rainfall that led rivers to swell rapidly and flash floods to engulf entire neighborhoods.
+Over several days, the storm parked itself over parts of Arkansas, Kentucky, Missouri, Tennessee, and West Virginia.
+Torrential rainfall led rivers to swell rapidly.
+Flash floods engulfed entire neighborhoods.

 In Kentucky alone, rainfall rates exceeded two inches per hour in some areas.
-Louisville’s Ohio River rose five feet in just 24 hours, with officials warning of the worst flooding in recent memory.
+Louisville’s Ohio River rose five feet in just 24 hours.
+Officials warned of the worst flooding in recent memory.

 Lives Lost, Families Shattered

-By April 6, the death toll had climbed to at least 16 people, with Tennessee reporting 10 fatalities, the highest among the affected states.
+By April 6, the death toll had climbed to at least 16 people, with Tennessee reporting 10 fatalities, the highest number among affected states.

 Cities Underwater and Infrastructure in Crisis